PCI Service Provider: Services and Benefits Explained

 If you’re a service provider, you, too, could see your name featured on the long list of compliance service providers.

 Maintaining PCI compliance means investing in your security.
-Through the power of tokenization, TokenEx supports your business in preventing fraud and data breaches.
+Through the power of tokenization, TokenEx supports your business by preventing fraud and data breaches.
 These solutions are especially helpful as they act as a shield between service providers and merchants.